ryanroth83/BNR/content/members/nieves_narvaez.md

 image : "/img/members/nieves_narvaez.jpg"
 phone : "(832) 545-3812"
 email : "narvaezcpa@gmail.com"
-Description  : "Nieves Narvaez’s CPA practice focuses on Individual and Corporate Entities with foreign business interests and/or cross border transactions"
+Description  : Nieves Narvaez CPA
 featured: true
 ---
 Nieves Narvaez’s CPA practice focuses on Individual and Corporate Entities with foreign business interests  and/or cross border transactions.
 He also assists foreign nationals who desire to establish or expand their foreign based businesses into the U.S. Nieves also provides representation before the IRS.